FuryACE007/candidate-api/README.md

 ## Design Decisions and Challenges

 Initially, TypeORM was chosen to reduce the complexity of writing pure SQL queries and to mitigate SQL injection attack vulnerabilities.
-However, it complicated the structure by mixing queries with entity creation.
+However, it complicated the structure of queries and also, it wasn't very efficient.

 As a result, the project shifted to Prisma ORM, which simplified the process significantly, making it feel like running MongoDB queries.

-To further improve query response time, Redis store was used for caching query responses with a proper timeout.
+To further improve query response time, the Redis store was used for caching query responses with a proper timeout.

 A weighted score-based ranking algorithm and pagination were added to the [`findCandidates()`](src/candidates/candidates.service.ts) API.